Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Introduction

 \section{Introduction}

-Simple spin lattice models provide a valuable setting for the computational study of frustrated magnetism.
-Arguably the simplest such model in two dimensions is the classical Ising model on the square lattice with nearest- and next-nearest-neighbor (i.e. diagonal) interactions.
+The study of minimal models is well known to provide valuable fundamental insights.
+A seminal example is the understanding of thermal phase transitions gleaned from the classical Ising model on the square lattice with only nearest-neighbor interactions.
+Adding next-nearest-neighbor (i.e., diagonal) interactions to that model provides us with a minimal model of frustrated magnetism.
 Its Hamiltonian is given by